Anish407/Prepare_AWS_SAA_C03/AWS_SAA_C03/Readme/VPCs/VPCIntro.md

 A **VPC (Virtual Private Cloud)** is a **logically isolated private network** inside AWS where you run your resources (EC2, ECS, RDS, etc.).

 Think of it as:
-> ìYour own data center network, but managed by AWS.î
+> ‚ÄúYour own data center network, but managed by AWS.‚Äù

 ---